Important Information Concerning the Pittman (Walker) Settlement

 McConnell v.
 U.S. Postal Service, EEOC Case No. 520-2008-00053X

-The U.S. Postal Service is rolling out the National Reassessment Process (NRP) in USPS districts across nation.
-The NRP reviews all injured-on-duty employees serving in limited duty and/or rehabilitation positions.
+The National Reassessment Process (NRP) is a USPS program that reviews all injured-on-duty employees serving in limited duty and/or rehabilitation positions.
+The NRP has been rolled out in most USPS districts across the nation.

 In 2006, Sandra McConnell was reviewed under the NRP in the USPS Western New York District.
 Ms. McConnell had been working in a rehabilitation modified carrier position for over eight years.
 However, after the NRP review, Ms. McConnell was stripped of her modified position and ordered to go home with "no work available."